CaptainVelcro/HopperProtect/README.md

 # HopperProtect

 HopperProtect solves CoreProtect's biggest issue.
 It is recommended that HopperProtect is used with CoreProtect but since CoreProtect is not a dependency this is not required.
+HopperProtect only works Spigot or other plugin APIs based on Spigot, such as Paper.
+It does not work with Bukkit.

 ## The Problem